solana-labs/solana/docs/src/developing/clients/jsonrpc-api.md

 ### getSignaturesForAddress

-Returns confirmed signatures for transactions involving an address backwards in time from the provided signature or most recent confirmed block
+Returns confirmed signatures for transactions when the address is present in the compact-array of account addresses of a transaction.
+Returns signatures backwards in time from the provided signature or most recent confirmed block

 #### Parameters:
 * `<string>` - account address as base-58 encoded string